-I can’t just disappear and not answer my clients emails, they’re the one that are paying my mortgage and my business expenses.
+I can’t just disappear and not answer my client’s emails, they’re the ones that is paying my mortgage and my business expenses.
 There is always someone you need to answer to if you are going to continue getting new contracts and projects as a freelancer.
-The silver-lining is that you are in charge of the situation though.
+The silver lining is that you are in charge of the situation though.

 I’ve worked in jobs before where I’ve been bullied and harassed but still had to carry on working.
 When your freelance you can simply decline work if you feel like it’s becoming too taxing on you financially or emotionally.